For Pre-school Providers

 Getting Started and Accessing Supports

-Applications can only be made with the full consent of the parent/ guardian.
-A copy of the parental consent form can be viewed here.
-This form should be printed and signed by the parent and should then be uploaded and submitted with the completed application.
+Applications can only be made with the full consent of the parent or guardian or carer.
+A copy of the parental consent form can be viewed here: AIM Informed Consent This form should be printed and signed by the parent or guardian or carer and should then be uploaded and submitted with the completed online application.
 In providing consent for an application to be made, the parent is also providing consent for information on the application to be shared with relevant professionals involved in processing the application and providing supports under AIM (eg. Early Years Specialist, HSE occupational therapist, Pobal officials).

-Where an application for supports has been made, Pobal will process the application and will inform both the parent and the service provider of the decision reached.
-Where a service provider, in partnership with a parent, is unhappy with the decision reached by Pobal, they can seek a review.
+Where an application for supports has been made, Pobal will process the application and will inform both the parent and the pre-school provider of the decision reached.
+Where a pre-school provider, in partnership with a parent, is unhappy with the decision reached by Pobal, they can seek a review.
 More detail in relation to the process of decision making is available at www.pobal.ie.